ComposableFi/composable/docs/docs/technology/ibc/solana.md

 - **Smart Contracts**: execute in the chain’s runtime environment and are responsible for sending and receiving IBC packets.

-In addition to the requirements mentioned in the first section of this documentation, for two blockchains to communicate along the IBC Protocol, an IBC connection must be established that meets the above requirements.
-This must be done through a four-way handshake whose purpose is to negotiate the protocol version and features to use, as well as to verify the identity and status of each chain.

-The four phases of the [handshake](https://github.com/cosmos/ibc/tree/main/spec/core/ics-023-vector-commitments) are:

-- **Init**: Chain A initiates the connection, sets the connection’s status to INIT and sends proofs of its view of: i) the status of the connection, and ii) chain B’s head.
-“Send” here means that an off-chain relayer forwards the message by executing a transaction on the other chain.
-- **Try**: Chain B verifies the proofs, sets the connection’s status to TRYOPEN and sends replies with two analogous proofs.
-- **Ack**: Chain A verifies the proofs, sets the connection’s status to OPEN and sends confirmation to chain B.
-- **Confirm**: Chain B sets the connection’s status to OPEN.

 Additional technical requirements imposed by the IBC on chains that it connects are that the ledger needs to:

 - Provide a Smart Contract runtime with transactional state changes